 The ferry to Muck leaves from Mallaig.
-You must make a booking for both vehicles and passengers if you wish to travel by calling our Customer Contact Centre .
+You must make a booking for both vehicles and passengers and if you are taking a bicycle if you wish to travel by calling our Mallaig Office .
 If you are taking a vehicle you must have a permit to travel ( see timetable for more information).

 Looking for the best form of travel to and from our ports?
 Our Journey Planner can help you find the way that best suits you for making your journey using the most up to date information from around the UK for all transport companies.

 We have listed some travel information below that you may find useful:

 Mallaig is a port on the North West coast, and makes a great base for your adventures on the Isles.

 Mallaig is roughly 3 hours 30 minutes from Glasgow, or 4 hours from Edinburgh by car.
 There are no electric vehicle charging points on the Small Isles however three rapid charging points are available in Mallaig at the West Bay Car Park, approximately 300m from the Terminal Building.